ufownl/lua-resty-mcp/README.md

 `syntax: server, err = mcp.server(transport[, options])`

-Create an MCP server session with the specific transport (currently only `mcp.transport.stdio` is available) and options.
+Create an MCP server session with the specific transport (currently only `mcp.transport.stdio` is available here) and options.

 A successful call returns an MCP server session.
 Otherwise, it returns `nil` and a string describing the error.